 - More than 5 people: 60 to 80 gallons

 So, take an example.
-Suppose you wonder what size water heater for a family of 4.
-Generally, any tank between 50 gallons to 60 gallons would suffice.
-Remember that the chart above is an extremely general guideline that yet to factor the busiest hour your family uses the water heater on – because each of the tank-style water heaters has a first-hour rating that refers to how many gallons of water it’s capable of delivering in the first one hour in full condition.
+Suppose you wonder what size water heater is for a family of 4.
+Generally, any tank between 50 gallons and 60 gallons would suffice.
+Remember that the chart above is a highly general guideline that yet to factor in the busiest hour your family uses the water heater – because each of the tank-style water heaters has a first-hour rating that refers to how many gallons of water it’s capable of delivering in the first one hour in complete condition.

 How Big of a Tankless Water Heater Do I Need?

-Calculate the maximum appliances numbers to run simultaneously and their flow rate (gallons/minute) in total.
+Calculate the maximum number of appliance numbers to run simultaneously and their total flow rate (gallons/minute).
 The result is the required flow rate for the water heater.

-Calculate the desired temperature increase by subtracting the input temperature from the output temperature that’s desired.
-The general assumption of input temperature is 50°F, but the number is likely to be higher if you live in an area with a warmer climate.
+Calculate the desired temperature increase by subtracting the input temperature from the desired output temperature.
+The general assumption of input temperature is 50°F, but the number is likely higher if you live in an area with a warmer climate.

-To give you an example, on average, showers have a temperature of 105°F and utilize about 3 gallons of water.
-Now, assuming you want the water heater to supply two showers simultaneously and the input temperature is 40°F, how many temperature increases will you require?
+For example, on average, showers have a temperature of 105°F and utilize about 3 gallons of water.
+Assuming you want the water heater to supply two showers simultaneously and the input temperature is 40°F, how many temperature increases will you require?

 The water temperature needs to be increased from 40°F to 105°F, and you need to heat 6 (3×2) gallons of water.
 Therefore, you want a tankless water heater that can generate a minimum of 60°F of temperature increase at 6 gallons/minute.

-Water heaters can be used to provide radiant floor heating, as they can maintain low temperatures.
-In general, you’ll need the only 120°F of heat at maximum.
+Water heaters can provide radiant floor heating and maintain low temperatures.
+In general, you’ll need only 120°F of heat at maximum.
 A well-insulated house won’t need more than 15 Btu/sq ft/hour.
 So, if you have a 2,000 sq ft house, you need about 30,000 Btu/hour water heater.